CITY OF RED BUD, IL

 The city owns and operates a municipal power plant.
 In 1904, the original generating plant from electricity was build, and this plant has been continuously improved and expanded to meet the needs of the residents.
 The city is interconnected with Southern Illinois Power Cooperative, so it can either produce or purchase its own power.
 The most recent addition is the installation of two engines that can produce up to 5600 KW.
 Red Bud’s first sewerage system was installed between 1934 and 1936.
 Natural gas was installed in 1972.
 Its water source is from two deep wells near the Kaskaskia River.

 Red Bud is the center for three state highways, Illinois 3, 154 and 159 which meet at the city’s four way stop.
 The city has an aldermanic form of government.
 Along with the mayor, city clerk and treasurer, there are eight council members who are elected to four-year terms.
-An administrative assistant is employed to provide assistance to the mayor.
+An administrative officer is employed to provide assistance to the mayor.
 City hall can be reached at 618-282-2315.

 We Would Love to Have You Visit Soon!